codeformuenster/traffic-dynamics/README.md

 Sie sollten [eine Kopie der GNU General Public License zusammen mit diesem Programm erhalten haben](COPYING).
 Wenn nicht, siehe <http://www.gnu.org/licenses/>.

+#### Englisch

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have [received a copy of the GNU General Public License along with this program](COPYING).
+If not, see <http://www.gnu.org/licenses/>.

 ### Daten